howerj/libforth/readme.md

 * Error handling could be improved - the latest word definition should be erased if an error occurs before the terminating ';'.
 And trap handling should be done in pure forth, instead of as a hybrid which is currently is.
+* A series simple Unix utilities, like in <https://github.com/howerj/multicall>
+could be made in Forth, this would demonstrate that this Forth is usable and practical.
+Tools like "cat", "tr", "grep", and various other text formatting tools could be done in pure C, others like "kill", "mount" or "ls" would require operating system dependent code to be added, this would need to be contained somehow, so the core remains pure C.
+* Allow the main memory to be resized.
+A Forth primitive MORE-CORE could be added.
+* Move the stack space so it is before the dictionary, this would mean we could write to the end of memory without worrying about hitting the stack.
 * Make a debian package for the Forth interpreter.
 * For a Forth only related "To-Do" list see the end of the file [forth.fth][].
 * A compiler for the virtual machine itself should be made, as a separate